I2PC/docs/docs/thePowerOfXmipp.rst

 ..
 Note::
     Page under construction

-Importance of Xmipp in Cryo-EM
+The power of Xmipp in Cryo-EM
 ===============================

 Xmipp is a key software suite in the image processing workflow for cryo-electron microscopy (cryo-EM) single-particle analysis.
 Its modular protocols and deep integration with Scipion enable users to handle the complexity of cryo-EM data and achieve high-resolution 3D reconstructions.